What causes Lip Lines?

 Over time, the above changes cause the skin to develop lines that can be very difficult to treat.

 Dr Teri Johnson recommends the following treatments:

 Treating the perioral lip lines with Botox reduces the movement of the orbicularis oris muscle.
 This treatment is usually reserved for people who overuse these muscles and often hold a pursed-lip expression when relaxed.

-Dermal Fillers plump out the area under the skin, providing a smooth surface for the skin to sit on.
-They can reduce dynamic wrinkles slightly but the main function is to replace volume loss and hydrate the skin.
+Dermal Fillers plump the area under the skin, providing a smooth surface for the skin to sit on.
+They can reduce dynamic wrinkles slightly, but the main function is to replace volume loss and hydrate the skin.